jasalt/wp-http-eval/README.md

 {"success":true,"result":"<p>foo<\/p>"}
 ```

+Behavior for requiring namespaces is largely similar as with `phel repl`, including usage of `(require other-ns)` instead of `(ns myns (:require other-ns))`, as Phel is initialized same way as the REPL.

 ## Phel PHP HTTP client example

 With Phel installed either as Phar named `phel` in `PATH` or via Composer where it's callable via `vendor/bin/phel` at the current directory, example HTTP client code is included at `client-example/client.phel` which can be run as follows: